fsprojects/fsharp-ai-tools/README.md

 * Add more differentiation options (grad, hessian etc.)

-* Generate larger TF surface area in DSL
+* Generate larger TF surface area in `tf { ... }` DSL

 * Add proper testing for DSL

 * Port testing for core API

-* add docs
+* Add docs

+* Add examples of how to do static graph building and analysis based on FCS, quotations and/or interpretation, e.g. for visualization

-* many more things
+* Many more things